 Under his leadership, CBF received numerous awards, including the nation's highest environmental honor—the 1992 Presidential Medal for Environmental Excellence—in recognition of its environmental education program.

-Learn more about him on our blog post, "Honoring Will Baker" and watch the video below.
+Learn more about him on our blog series, "Honoring Will Baker" and watch the video below.

 July 13, 2021